alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 * Write your own "execute-commands" hook and internal code review API.

-* Add a public "ssh_info" API, which returns a JSON for service detection.
+* Add a public "ssh_info" API, which returns a JSON response for service detection.

 * Add a new helper to git-repo to support your public Git service.